-The Bank has derivatives in the form of foreign exchange funding forwards.
+The Bank may use derivatives in the form of foreign exchange funding forwards.
 Credit risk associated with the Bank's derivatives is limited to the risk that a derivative counterparty will not perform in accordance with the terms of the contract, however credit exposure related to the Bank's foreign exchange funding forwards is minimal because the Bank's sole derivative counterparty is a related company which has high credit ratings as assigned by the major credit rating agencies of Moody's Standard & Poor's, Fitch Ratings and DBRS.
+As at December 31, 2015, there were no foreign exchange forward contracts outstanding.